These easy photography projects are perfect for kids, but can easily be done as adults as well.

 11. Still life-

-decide what kinds of objects you want to photograph.
+Decide what kinds of objects you want to photograph.
 Place them together in a group and begin photographing.
 Take photos from all different angles, move the items around, and move the whole group of items around until you find the best lighting.
-You will begin to learn how to position objects (or people) i the best possible way.
+You will begin to learn how to position objects (or people) in the best possible way.

-practice taking action shots.
-The faster your shutter speed, the crisper your image will be.
-Remember if you change your shutterspeed you will most likely need to change your aperture and ISO as well.
+Practice taking action shots.
+If you’re using a DSLR, the faster your shutter speed, the crisper your image will be.
+Remember if you change your shutter speed you’ll most likely need to change your aperture and ISO as well.
 Again, please read this post for a more detailed explanation of how to use these functions.
-If you are using an automatic setting, choose an action setting in your camera and it will adjust all these things for you.
+If you are using a point and shoot camera or automatic mode on your DSLR, choose an action setting in your camera and it will adjust your shutter speed to capture the action.

-go around and try to find something shaped like each letter of the alphabet.
+Go around and try to find something shaped like each letter of the alphabet.
 You will be so surprised what you find and the end result is always fun!
+You can try to find all the letters in the alphabet or look for the letters in your name.

 Get your camera out and spend some time trying each of these projects!
 This is a great way for you and your child to spend some time together, start a new hobby together, and improve your photography skills.
 Get started on these photography projects today.